 While Ronald Reagan was the only president born in Illinois, Abraham Lincoln, Ulysses S. Grant and Barack Obama all called Illinois home.

 Traveling around the state, we will glimpse the wonders of nature or the designs of Frank Lloyd Wright.
-From tours of his architecture in Oak Park to Starved Park State Park and Horseshoe Mound, Illinois offers urban and outdoor enjoyment.
+From tours of his architecture in Oak Park to Starved Rock State Park and Horseshoe Mound, Illinois offers urban and outdoor enjoyment.

 HOW TO OBSERVE #NationalIllinoisDay

 Join National Day Calendar as we recognize Illinois’ history and pioneering spirit.
 Uncover hidden treasures and explore all Illinois highways and byways!
 Use #NationalIllinoisDay to share on social media.

 Illinois and Michigan Canal State Trail – Northwestern Illinois

 Trail of Tears State Forest – Jonesboro

 Lincoln’s New Salem State Historic Site – Petersburg